tanakamotsi03-glitch/Restaurant-Profitability-And-Menu-Engineering-Optimization/README.md

 # Restaurant-Profitability-And-Menu-Engineering-Optimization
+**Project Overview**
-An end-to-end data analytics project that analyzes restaurant sales, menu performance, pricing strategy, and profitability to provide actionable recommendations for improving financial performance.
+An end-to-end data analytics project that analyzes restaurant sales and cost data to identify factors affecting profitability.
+Using menu engineering principles, contribution margin analysis, and pricing optimization, the project provides actionable recommendations to improve revenue and profit.

 **Tools Used:** Power BI • DAX • SQL • Power Query • Excel